sketch-hq/SketchAPI/docs/api/Settings.md

 Settings.setSessionVariable('myVar', 0.1)
 ```

-Store a value of a variable which is _not_ persisted when Sketch closes but is persisted when the plugin finishes to run.
+Store a value of a variable which is persisted when the plugin finishes to run but is _not_ persisted when Sketch closes.
 It is useful when you want to keep a value between plugin's runs.

 | Parameters                                         |                         |
 | -------------------------------------------------- | ----------------------- |